A Blind Beggar Part 2

 All the Lord had to do was to speak, and stand still, and command him to come, and he comes.
 Peter doesn’t need to pull him by one arm and John by the other.
 No!
 He leaps forward and is glad to come.

-And now, I wonder, how many people has he called, who have not come.
+I wonder, how many people has he called, who have not come.
 Why is it?
 Do they think that Christ doesn’t mean it when He says, “Come unto me all ye that labor and are heavy laden, and I will give you rest?”
 Why do some people continue to carry such a heavy burden of sin?
 Why not give that burden to the Savior?

 He is speaking to us today, “Come to Me for hope; come to Me for righteousness, and lay aside your self-righteousness.
 He is speaking to those who are outcast; those who are despondent; those who are in trouble; those who are lost; and those who are penniless saying, “Come to me today.”